-With the arrival of autumn, we often get the urge to change up our decor a bit.
+As the cooler weather sets in, we get the urge to change up our decor a bit.
 There’s nothing simpler than playing with colour to transform your living room or bedroom into the perfect place to recharge.
-Here’s our take on this fall’s colour trends.
+Here’s our take on this season’s colour trends.

 Layering neutral tones